gooddata/gooddata-ui/docs/ht_create_your_first_visualization.md

     export default App;
     ```
-Notice that the code in the `App.js` file still includes the hardcoded reference to the project \(`la84vcyhrq8jwbu4wpipw66q2sqeb923` at line 17\).
+Notice that the code in the `App.js` file still includes the hardcoded reference to the project \(`la84vcyhrq8jwbu4wpipw66q2sqeb923` on line 17\).
 In your real application, you may prefer to pass the project ID via URL or hash parameter, or it may be retrieved from your server-side APIs \(if you are integrating GoodData into an existing application\).
 It depends on your application's architecture.

 ## Next steps